 Anti-social behaviour can make a community unpleasant to live in and can cause huge stress to those affected by it.
-The problem is now recognised by a number of laws and powers, designed to stamp it out.
+The problem is now recognised by a number of laws and powers, designed to stop it.

 What is anti-social behaviour?

-The term anti-social behaviour is used to describe things that cause damage to a community or affect the lives of people that live there.
+The term anti-social behaviour is used to describe a wide range of behaviours that cause damage to a community or badly affect the lives of people that live there.